-Round about 2006, my friend Dave started raving about a power pop band he’d heard called The Click Five.
-He recommended checking out their debut disc ‘Greetings From Imrie House’, since they reminded him of a largely ignored power pop band from the mid-90s called The Loveless.
+Round about 2006, The Click Five started to make a buzz with their debut ‘Greetings From Imrie House’, a disc that had been likened by some to a largely ignored power pop band from the mid-90s called The Loveless.
 By a strange coincidence, The Click Five were discovered by talent scout Wayne Sharp, who back in the 80s had discovered a power pop band called Candy, who would later evolve via Electric Angels into The Loveless.
 [Candy also had the distinction of launching the careers of sometime Guns n’ Roses man Gilby Clarke and power pop icon Kyle Vincent.]

-Personally, though, despite my love of The Loveless and the sole album they released, I cared not The Click Five or ‘Imrie House’.
-While I could hear a vague similarity to The Loveless, The Click Five seemed far too lightweight – more Busted and McFly than the power pop which often appealed to me.
+While that album, indeed, carried a vague similarity to The Loveless, The Click Five seemed far too lightweight – more Busted and McFly than the power pop for which they were so clearly aiming.
 The hooks were there, but they were really sugar-coated.
-Factor in Eric Dill’s vocals, which appeared horribly auto-tuned throughout huge chunks of the album and…well, let’s just say it wasn’t for me.
+Factor in Eric Dill’s vocals, which appeared horribly auto-tuned throughout huge chunks of the album and…well, let’s just say it could have been better.
 The Click Five definitely seemed more in tune with the world of teen-fodder than destined for a place in the pantheon of power pop cool.
-However, despite my misgivings, the album made a few waves in the US, eventually shifting over two million units worldwide (with about thirty copies sold in the UK).
+The album made a few waves in the US, eventually shifting over two million units worldwide (with about thirty copies sold in the UK).
 All seemed to be going well until Dill quit the band.

-They found a replacement in vocalist Kyle Patrick, a man who personally knew the band, but allegedly didn’t care for their music (see, I wasn’t the only one!).
+They found a replacement in vocalist Kyle Patrick, a man who personally knew the band, but allegedly didn’t care for their music at that time.
 2007’s ‘Modern Times and Pastimes’ ushered in a new phase for The Click Five.
 While they retained the knack for the kind of hooks that’d always been part of their music, with Patrick on vocals, they dispensed with the auto-tune elements somewhat and brought in better, stronger arrangements.
-Music with – dare I say – a broader appeal, a shift away from the teen market.
-As I’d always been a sucker for keyboards that sounded like they’d been lifted from ‘Candy-O’ by The Cars, the slight new wave influences that crept into The Click Five’s music was a welcome addition.
+Music with a potentially broader appeal, a shift away from the teen market.
+The slight new wave influences that crept into The Click Five’s music was a welcome addition, too.
 Things definitely seemed to be improving.

 Produced by Mike Deneen, whose previous credits include the fabulous ‘Flippin’ Out by Gigolo Aunts, this third Click Five release takes the promise of ‘Modern Times’ and ups the stakes even further.
 Within minutes of the opening number ‘I Quit!
 I Quit!
 I Quit!’, it’s obvious the band have finally found their niche.
 Kyle Patrick’s vocals are so much better than those of Eric Dill, and everybody appears far more confident with the slightly tougher, Fountains of Wayne-esque sound they first experimented with on ‘Modern Times’.
 The rhythm guitars posses the best kind of power pop punch, against which Kyle Patrick’s effortless vocal delivers a stupidly catchy hook.
 The power pop greatness carries through ‘Fever For Shakin’, albeit in an even harder way.
 The harmonies and hooks are prominent, but somehow, Joey Zehr’s drum kit maintains a bigger presence.
 The guitars are chunky, occasionally lapsing into slightly raucous rock ‘n’ roll soloing near the tracks end, while the keyboards really round out the sound.
 Easily one of the album’s best numbers – especially after it rather cheekily throws in a few unexpected Beatles inspired riffs during the bridge.
 ‘Nobody’s Business’ is another number which goes squarely for a feel-good approach, chock-full of new wave keyboard lines and handclaps.
 If you’re a power pop fan, you’ll certainly have heard it all before, but The Click Five deliver these hooks in such an infectious way, it’s a track that’s almost impossible to dislike.